Codelab42/roleassign/README.txt

 This module is created and maintained by Thomas Barregren.

-Please use the roleassign project page
+Please use the Role Assign project page
 <http://drupal.org/project/roleassign> for sending bug reports and
 feature requests.
 For other issues, please send an e-mail directly to Thomas Barregren <mailto:thomas@webbredaktoren.se>.